pr1m8/haive-core/docs/node_io_analysis.md

 ## Conclusion

-The current node system has sophisticated I/O handling in some areas but lacks the flexibility for arbitrary field mappings and pluggable functions.
-The NodeSchemaComposer can build on existing patterns while adding the missing flexibility for "result → potato" style mappings and dynamic schema adaptation.

-The key is to preserve the good patterns (type awareness, multi-strategy extraction) while adding configurability where it's currently hardcoded.
+After analyzing all six node types, clear patterns emerge:

+1. **Flexibility Spectrum**: Nodes range from highly flexible (EngineNode, AgentNodeV3, ParserNodeV2) to rigid (ValidationNodeV2), with most in the middle.

+2. **Common Needs**: All nodes need to:
+   - Extract data from state (with varying complexity)
+   - Transform/process the data
+   - Update state with results
+   - Handle errors gracefully

+3. **Missing Capabilities**:
+   - Arbitrary field mappings ("result → potato")
+   - Pluggable extract/update functions
+   - Consistent schema awareness across all nodes
+   - Reusable transformation pipelines

+The NodeSchemaComposer can unify these patterns while preserving the sophisticated logic in advanced nodes and upgrading the capabilities of simpler nodes.
+The key is to create a flexible system that doesn't force unnecessary complexity on simple use cases while enabling advanced patterns when needed.